 The parent entity of Joint-CG-IoTSec is TSAG.

-The Joint-CG-IoTSec is open to all ITU-T SG17 and SG20 members.
+Joint-CG-IoTSec is open to organizations participating in ITU-T SG17 and SG20.

 The results of the Joint-CG-IoTSec activities will be reported one month prior to each meeting of Study Group 17 and Study Group 20, respectively.